29 DANGER

 Repeating danger.

 Sometimes there is danger and this chapter is about danger and how you should deal with it.
-This does not mean misfortune; it means that you can come through it well providing you handle things correctly.
+This does not mean a misfortune; it means that you can come through it well providing you deal with it correctly.

 29 LINES